 May inject medicine around or into your eye.

 Treating the underlying cause

 If the cause is known, your treatment will depend on the underlying condition.
 But the cause of uveitis is often not known.
-In this case, your eye doctor will likely treat you with anti-inflammatory eyedrops, oral medicine, or shots.
+In this case, your eye doctor will likely treat you with anti-inflammatory eye drops, oral medicine, or shots.
 Uveitis is often linked with inflammatory problems in other parts of the body.
 These include some kinds of arthritis and inflammatory bowel disease.
 If needed, you may be referred to another provider.
-He or she can check you for any medical problems related to the uveitis.
+He or she can check you for any health problems linked to the uveitis.
 This provider may also oversee treatment with powerful oral medicines.

 Uveitis: Etiology, Clinical Manifestations, and Diagnosis.
 UpToDate.